 The Administrator may award stock options that are exercisable for restricted stock.
 Under Section 83 of the Code, an optionee who exercises an NSO for restricted stock will generally have income only when the stock vests.
 The income will equal the fair market value of the stock at that time less the exercise price.
 However, the optionee may make a so-called "83(b) election" in connection with the exercise to recognize taxable income at that time.
 Assuming no other applicable limitations, the amount and timing of the deduction available to the Company will correspond to the income recognized by the optionee.
-The application of Section 83 to ISOs exercisable for restricted stock is less clear.
+If an ISO is exercised for restricted stock, a timely 83(b) election will have the effect, in general, of fixing the amount taken into account for alternative minimum tax purposes at the excess of the fair market value of the shares at time of exercise over the exercise price.
+However, for regular income tax purposes the ordinary income and corresponding Company deduction associated with a disqualifying disposition of stock acquired upon exercise of an ISO, where the stock was restricted at time of exercise but vested prior to the disposition, would be determined by reference to the fair market value of the shares on the date of vesting whether or not the optionee made an 83(b) election.

-Under the so-called "golden parachute" provisions of the Code, the accelerated vesting of awards in connection with a change in control of the Company may be required to be valued and taken into account in determining whether participants have received compensatory payments, contingent on the change in control, in excess of certain limits.
-If these limits are exceeded, a substantial portion of amounts payable to the participant, including income recognized by reason of the grant, vesting or exercise of awards under the Incentive Plan, may be subject to an additional 20% federal tax and may be nondeductible to the Company.
+Under the so-called "golden parachute" provisions of the Code, the accelerated vesting of options in connection with a change in control of the Company may be required to be valued and taken into account in determining whether an optionee has received compensatory payments, contingent on the change in control, in excess of certain limits.
+If these limits are exceeded, a substantial portion of amounts payable to the participant, including the payment consisting of accelerated vesting of options, may be subject to an additional 20% federal tax and may be nondeductible to the Company.

-Stock options awarded under the Incentive Plan are intended to be exempt from the rules of Section 409A of the Code and guidance issued thereunder and will be administrated accordingly.
+Stock options awarded under the Incentive Plan are intended to be exempt from the rules of Section 409A of the Code and guidance issued thereunder and will be administered accordingly.
 However, neither the Company nor the Administrator, nor any person affiliated with or acting on behalf of the Company or the Administrator, will be liable to any participant or to the estate or beneficiary of any participant by reason of any acceleration of income, or any additional tax or interest penalties, resulting from the failure of an award to satisfy the requirements of Section 409A of the Code.